-Digital communication is critical for work and even more so during the current COVID-19 crisis.
+Digital communication is critical for work and even more so during the current COVID-19 pandemic.
 It is essential that we are able to communicate successfully, not only in a rapidly evolving and stressful situation, but also just to keep operations going.
 However, this can be more challenging when there is a remote, distributed workforce, some of whom may not even have corporate digital identities (usually an email address) or corporate-owned devices.

-The power of an employee app
+The power of an employee mobile app

 Most organisations are finding that a robust and reliable way to communicate with the entire workforce is through an employee engagement app or internal communications app; this needs to be available on any device, either iOS or Android, either corporate-issued or employee-owned.